 Ensure you start with great ingredients by simmering the aromatic basmati rice in a blend of pureed tomatoes and broth.
 Combine that with sautéed eggplant pulp, onion and garlic that has been seasoned with fragrant spices.
 Then, add the finishing touch of a final zesty herb combination of cilantro, mint and parsley with lemon juice.

 Jasmine Rice can also be used as an alternative to Basmati in this recipe, however, if you’re wondering, what is the difference between Basmati Rice vs Jasmine Rice?
 Learn everything you need to know in our cooking section!
-Also, find more delicious filling recipe inspiration like a Mexican Red Rice recipe or cilantro and lime rice.
+Also, find more delicious filling recipe inspiration like an authentic Mexican rice recipe or cilantro and lime rice.

 If you haven’t made many recipes with eggplant, we’ll give you a few pointers to select the very best for this recipe.